profitviews/kotlinalgotrading/README.md

 ### BitMEX

 You need an account with [BitMEX](https://www.bitmex.com/).
-This is not available for residents of the United States or Hong Kong - sorry!
+This is not available for residents of the United States or Hong Kong yet, unfortunately.

 Signing up to BitMEX requires authentication.
 You will need to enable your microphone and webcam (temporarily) as part of this process - they ask you to repeat some numbers and to obey some simple instructions.
 You will need to send a photograph of a government issued id - driver's license or passport e.g.
 This may take a few hours - or perhaps a day if there is some complication.